dasrue/esp8266-BACnet/README.md

 - Read property
 - Write property
 - Binary output object
+- Storing and retreiving WiFi and BACnet information in the Flash memory
+- Interfacing with hardware
+    - Analogue inputs to HTU21D Temp/Humidity sensor

 # Features Still in Progress
 - Change of value subscribe and notify
-- Storing and retreiving WiFi and BACnet information in the Flash memory
-- Webserver for setting up WiFi settings initially
+- Webserver/App interface for setting up WiFi settings initially
 - Get proper broadcast address (eg 192.168.1.255 instead of 255.255.255.255)
 - Interfacing with hardware
     - Binary inputs and outputs to GPIO